 Initially developed by Dr. Frederic E. Mohs, the Mohs procedure is a state-of-the-art treatment that has been continually refined over 70 years.
 With the Mohs technique, physicians are able to see beyond the visible disease, to precisely identify and remove the entire tumor layer by layer while leaving the surrounding healthy tissue intact and unharmed.
 As the most exact and precise method of tumor removal, it minimizes the chance of re-growth and lessens the potential for scarring or disfigurement.

 Because the physician is specially trained in surgery and pathology, Mohs surgery has the highest success rate of all treatments for skin cancer – up to 99%.
-The Mohs technique is also the treatment of choice for cancers of the face and other sensitive areas as it relies on the accuracy of a microscopic surgical procedure to trace the edges of the cancer and ensure complete removal of all tumors.
+The Mohs technique is also the treatment of choice for cancers of the face and other sensitive areas as it relies on the accuracy of the microscopic surgical procedure to trace the edges of the cancer and ensure complete removal of all of the tumor.

 About Mohs Micrographic Surgery: Effectiveness